What is Vitamin C?

 Dark circles under your eyes are common problems among people of all ages of the world.
 They are mainly caused by aging, genetics, allergies, or not getting enough sleep.

 Vitamin C is absolutely essential for producing collagen in the human body.
-Collagen is a fibrous protein in connective tissue that use to maintain the nervous, immune, bone, cartilage, blood, and others systems in our body.
+Collagen is a fibrous protein in connective tissue that use to maintain the nervous, immune, bone, cartilage, blood, and other systems in our body.

 The fibrous protein collagen is the building block of skin, hair, muscles, and tendons.
 Therefore, it keeps our skin looking youthful and smooth.